blackbeltscripting/rootOOP/README.md

 ## Development of rootOOP:

 This is being currently developed for system administration (creating clients, managing clients, sending invoices, managing income, etc...), but can be branched to do many other things.
 This is the reason why rootOOP is so raw.
 It is intended to be lightweight and efficient.
-If you'd like rootOOP to manage your sales, this will be developed as a plugin.
+If you'd like rootOOP to manage your sales, this should be developed as a plugin.

 ## Help

 I am a busy person who is in need of efficient code to manage my businesses.
-If you are out there and are willing to help me develop this code who can also envision this project (more details in the envision will be created in the wiki soon), feel free to contact me.
+If you are out there and are willing to help me develop this code who can also envision this project (more details of the project's vision will be created in the wiki soon), feel free to contact me.